Get a free Rootsliving eCookbook with “9 Of Our Best Recipes.”

 I’ve always loved vichyssoise soup (served warm) and decided one day to build on that.
 The result is this soup.

-This is the signature dish of RootsLiving.
-It encompasses everything that RootsLiving is about: it’s simple, uses fresh ingredients of the season, healthy (so healthy it should ward off H1N1) and delicious.
+This is the signature dish of Rootsliving.
+It encompasses everything that Rootsliving is about: it’s simple, uses fresh ingredients of the season, is healthy (so healthy it should ward off the flu) and delicious.
+And although I invented this dish, I don’t believe I’m the first person to put these ingredients together in a soup.

-BONUS: And if you leave out the cream and butter, it’s low-calorie.
-(If you substitute water for the chicken stock, it’s just as good and zero points for you weight watchers out there.)
+BONUS: Good, hearty food doesn’t have to be fattening.
+If you leave out the cream and butter in this recipe, it’s low-calorie.
+And, if you substitute water for the chicken stock, it’s just as good and zero points for you Weight Watchers out there.

 - 5 cups diced potatoes